knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationTriviaApi.md

 <a name="createquestiontemplate"></a>
 # **CreateQuestionTemplate**
-> ModelQuestionTemplateResource CreateQuestionTemplate (ModelQuestionTemplateResource questionTemplateResource)
+> QuestionTemplateResource CreateQuestionTemplate (QuestionTemplateResource questionTemplateResource)

 Create a question template